 The unit explores how such impact manifests and influences children’s overall development including language, cognitive functioning, social and emotional development and ability to function successfully within normative environments such as a classroom.

 The unit includes the theoretical basis from which to appreciate how this impacts upon a high percentage of children and young people both Nationally and Internationally and what this means for those working with these children and young people.
-To get a taster and see what you would do watch the video below:

 What is included in the unit

 - a single login which will take you to the main page where you will find everything you need- including a quick access email link to the tea

 - a series of MP4 format presentations that can playback on any device including mobile phone

 - easy to use student handbook, available in word or pdf where you can add notes and ideas to keep these together for later use and ease of storage